André Bauer: Tenure

 In January 2010, Bauer came under fire for comparing public school children who receive free lunches to stray animals who should not be fed.
 "My grandmother was not a highly educated woman, but she told me as a small child to quit feeding stray animals," Bauer said during a town hall meeting.
 "You know why?
 Because they breed.
 You're facilitating the problem if you give an animal or a person ample food supply.
 They will reproduce, especially ones that don't... think too much further than that.
 And so what you've got to do is you've got to curtail that type of behavior.
 They don't know any better."
 Bauer made the comment as part of an argument that people should lose government benefits if they fail drug tests or don't attend parent-teacher conferences or Parent-Teacher Association meetings.
 The Associated Press reported that Bauer was a child of divorce who benefited from free lunches himself.

 2010 Gubernatorial election

 Andre Bauer officially announced his plans to run for governor with a statewide tour on March 22, 2010.
 In December 2009, former Arkansas Governor and 2008 Republican presidential candidate Mike Huckabee endorsed Bauer for Governor.
 Bauer was defeated in the Republican primary in June 2010.

 2012 Congressional election

-In 2012 Bauer unsuccessfully ran for the new South Carolina's 7th congressional district; however, after initially winning the primary against Tom Rice, on June 12, by 32% to 27%, he was defeated in the run-off against Rice by 56% to 44%.
+In 2012 Bauer unsuccessfully ran for the new South Carolina's 7th congressional district; however, after initially winning the primary against Tom Rice, on June 12, by 32% to 27%, he was defeated in the runoff against Rice by 56% to 44%.